Chicago/design.chicago.gov/page.md

 ---
 title: Quick Start Guide
-description: This is a documentation page on how to get started with the Chicago Design System.
+description: A guide to using Chicago Design System visual assets, code, methods and other considerations.
-permalink: /docs/
+permalink: /start/

 layout: post
 sidenav: pages